 Misappropriation of Trust Funds by Trustee in California

-In this course, the experienced attorneys at Albertson & Davidson will discuss a trustee’s failure to make distribution of trust assets to beneficiaries as required under the terms of the trust.
+In this course, the experienced attorneys at Albertson & Davidson will discuss a trustee’s failure to make distributions of trust assets to beneficiaries as required under the terms of the trust.
 For an in-depth consultation on your specific case, contact us now.

 Let’s start with a basic understanding of the trust law we will apply to this problem.